mohsen-raoufi/Heterogeneous-Opinion-Dynamics-with-Uncertainty/README.md

 # Leveraging Uncertainty in Collective Opinion Dynamics with Heterogeneity

-Code for the experiments and plots in our paper TODO ADD LINK
+Code for the experiments and plots in [our paper](https://arxiv.org/pdf/2402.03354).

 ## Repository Structure